junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

 This Act may be cited as the “Strong Sentences for Safer D.C.
-Streets Act”.
+Streets Act of 2025”.

 ## § 2.
 Increase in mandatory minimum sentences for certain crimes in District of Columbia